TransX402 Docs

 Overview

-@transx402/client is a browser and Node.js library that handles the full x402 payment flow for IDRX.
-It wraps the standard x402 client libraries and adds IDRX-specific logic: Permit2 approval detection, one-time approval prompts, and preconfigured token/network defaults.
+@transx402/client is a browser and Node.js library for IDRX x402 payments.
+It wraps the standard x402 client libraries and adds IDRX-specific defaults for token/network.

 Installation